Braves vs. White Sox Player Props Betting Odds

 Olson Stats

-- Olson takes a five-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .350 with a double, two home runs, a walk and eight RBI.
+- Olson enters this game looking to extend his six-game hit streak.
+In his last 10 outings he is batting .359 with four doubles, two home runs, four walks and nine RBI.

 Olson Recent Games